Secretary’s Report for 2022

 Please be advised, you must have a valid Omagh Anglers permit before commencing to fish Omagh Anglers Association water.
 Anyone not having a permit will be disallowed membership to the Association.
 The permit must be carried with you when fishing Club waters and the Loughs Agency and our own team of 10 Bailiffs will be checking for our permits and it must be produced when requested.
 Members can also ask to see another members permit as long as they produce their own permit as well.

-I would like to thank everyone who has helped me over the last year in my role as Club Secretary especially the Committee and Officers and thanks to the Club Bailiffs for their fantastic work throughout 2021.
+I would like to thank everyone who has helped me over the last year in my role as Club Secretary especially the Committee and Officers especially the invaluable help from the Assistant Secretary Tommy Quinn.
+Thanks also to the Club Bailiffs for their fantastic work throughout 2022.
 We had to make do with many phone calls and text messages over the course of the season instead of meetings.
-The Bailiffs checked 255 permits in the 2021 season, a terrific effort in protecting our waters for our members despite the conditions.
-We had one or two instances when members thought that Association rules did not apply to them and were disrespectful to our bailiffs.
+The Bailiffs checked 257 permits in the 2022 season, a terrific effort in protecting our waters for our members despite the conditions.
+We again had one or two instances when members thought that Association rules did not apply to them and these had to be dealt with via suspended membership .
 We dealt with this swiftly.
 We really don’t want to suspend membership but sometimes there is no option.

 I also hope that all members will have a great year at the river.